redhat-developer/vscode-java/CONTRIBUTING.md

 5. Open the folder in VS Code

 ## Building java-language-server
-This assumes that you are starting on the `vscdoe-java` directory
+This assumes that you are starting on the `vscode-java` directory

 1. `cd ..`
 2. Fork and clone the [java-language-server](https://github.com/gorkem/java-language-server) repository